GarveyCalvin/GCRespond/README.md

 # GCRespond

+Make the block as call back from action of UIControl.

+GCRespond is support iOS 7 and newer.

 GCRespond was created by GarveyCalvin and is maintained by the former.
-Make the block as call back from action of UIControl.

-Sample:
+# Sample

+UISteper, UIButton, UISlider …

 ```objective-c
 [self.steper gc_addControlEvents:UIControlEventValueChanged action:^(UIStepper*  _Nonnull sender) {